blankoworld/eli/README.md

-# ELI, Expression Libre Identica
+# ELI, Expression Libre Incongrue

 ## About

-This is a javascript widget that permit to show an Identi.ca timeline.
+This is a javascript widget that permit to show a StatusNet/GNU Social timeline.
 This works for a user or a group.

 ## License